 Access via IP

-If your institution has purchased access to the eBook via IP, you can automatically access the eBook via your institution’s network without entering a username and password.
+If your institution has purchased access to the eBook package that includes your book, you will be recognized via your IP address and can automatically access your eBook on SpringerLink (via your institution’s network without entering a username and password).

 SpringerLink offers off-campus access via username and password and supports access via Athens and Shibboleth.
 Both Athens and Shibboleth allow users to use single, sign-on to access web resources.

 Springer offers access through Shibboleth via the institution login located in the login area on the right side of the screen in the masthead.

 Please contact your librarian and ask if your institution has a method of authentication that allows for off-campus access.